 Tom Murphy VII I just had a new product idea, "Walkie Pocky".
 It's little chocolate covered bread sticks with feet on them.
-Also you can talk to other people on the built-in radio.
-8 years ago · Comment
+Also you can talk to other people on the built-in radio. almost 9 years ago · Comment

-Tom Murphy VII At Bakery Square, Lilith Fair is constantly coming out of the sapling planters, FYI.
-8 years ago · Comment
+Tom Murphy VII At Bakery Square, Lilith Fair is constantly coming out of the sapling planters, FYI. almost 9 years ago · Comment

 Tom Murphy VII As a public safety measure, I propose it be made illegal to put the sound of distant sirens in music.
 Plus that way it'll be even more rock 'n roll when producers continue to do it. almost 9 years ago · Comment

 Tom Murphy VII For ten minutes I was singing the Ducktales theme song in a loop at the airport, and at the key change I'd keep getting higher, just to see what would happen.
 PIT → BDL. almost 9 years ago · Comment